 With nonchalance, wit, cheek and sex, Freddie Mercury gave it the works that day.
 We all looked on, open-mouthed.
 Perhaps he knew, when he spoke out there, that we couldn't hear a syllable of what he was saying.
 He couldn't have cared.
 He must have known it was his raw power which held us, so potent you imagined you could smell it.

 Backstage, the most legendary names in rock all stopped what they were doing to watch their rival stealing the show before their very eyes.
 Freddie knew exactly what he was doing.
 Few remember who went on before Queen, nor who came on afterwards.
 What DO we remember?
 The sound going down on the Who, and on Paul McCartney; Bono losing the plot; Simon le Bon singing the bum note of all time; Bowie's powder-blue suit; Phil Collins schlepping it on the Concorde to Philadelphia, so many wishing he hadn't bothered, not least Led Zeppelin; and that Freddie Mercury was the greatest performer on the day.
-Perhaps the greatest performer of all time.
-For 18 minutes there, he ruled the world.
-In some ways, he still does.
+Perhaps the greatest performer of all.